 The CEMOF Modifications Project will provide work areas to perform maintenance on new EMUs.

-- Conducted site visit to verify inputs to shoring design. - Continued processing submittals and RFIs. - Roadway Worker Protection training provided to ProVen management - Container/office site approved.
+- Conducted site visit to verify inputs to shoring design. - Continued processing submittals and RFIs. - Roadway Worker Protection training provided to ProVen management and Consultants and subcontractors. - Container/office site approved.